Fast & Furious (2009 film): Filming

+Visual effects and animation

+Double Negative and Rhythm & Hues Studios (R&H) provided the visual effects and animation for the film.
+At Double Negative, Frazer Churchill served as the visual effects supervisor, and Moriah Etherington-Sparks served as the visual effects producer.
+Double Negative's role was to primarily work on the tunnel sequences of the film, which says, "The main action took place in the tunnels of an abandoned mine shaft used by a gang of drug smugglers."
+Churchill said, "Car chases in abandoned mine shafts are not easy to come up with!
+There aren't any shafts where you can film this kind of thing, so an environment was needed.
+As you would expect the cars are the real stars of the film, so rather than doing the whole sequence in CG, it was decided to shoot the cars as live-action and simulate the tunnel environment around them, so the environment was recreated in CG."

+Rhythm & Hues primarily worked on the opening tanker explosion sequence.
+In a discussion with Ian Failes of Fxguide, Bob Mercier, the company's visual effects supervisor, commented that "[they] were involved before principal photography with the guys at Universal [Pictures], Thad Beier, visual effects supervisor, and the director, Justin Lin, to try to figure out how we were going to shoot the plates."
+Concept work was done with ZBrush, and the final modeling was done with Maya.
+Mercier also said that the tanker crash sequence was primarily inspired by Twister (1996), the James Bond film Licence to Kill (1989), and searches on YouTube.

+Hydraulx also provided visual effects for the film.
+Bill Kunin and company co-founder Colin Strause were the visual effects supervisors for the company on the film.

 Music

 The score to Fast & Furious was composed by Brian Tyler, who recorded his score with the Hollywood Studio Symphony at the Newman Scoring Stage at 20th Century Fox.
 The score album was released on CD by Varèse Sarabande Records with over 78 minutes' worth of music.

 The trailers for the film feature the track "We Are Rockstars" by Does It Offend You, Yeah? and a Travis Barker-remixed version of "Crank That" by Soulja Boy Tell 'Em.

 The official soundtrack was released on March 31, 2009, on Star Trak, with production handled primarily by The Neptunes.
 Singles include "Blanco" and "Krazy" by Pitbull and "Bad Girls" by Robin Thicke.
 The soundtrack also features the song "G-Stro" by Busta Rhymes featuring Pharrell Williams, a leftover track from Busta Rhymes' album Back on My B.S.
 Star Trak and Interscope Records released the soundtrack for the film with "Crank That" not included.
 Another song omitted was "Rising Sun" by South Korean group TVXQ.

-The Japanese version of the movie features the song "Before I Decay" by Japanese rock group The GazettE.
+The Japanese version of the movie features the song "Before I Decay" by Japanese rock group The Gazette.